LuBu0505/mc-docs.zh-cn/articles/azure-stack/operator/azure-stack-app-service-add-worker-roles.md

     ##### Scale out the AppService Role instances ######

-    # Set context to AzureStack admin.
+    # Set context to AzureStackAdmin admin.
     Login-AzureRMAccount -EnvironmentName AzureStackAdmin

     ## Name of the Resource group where AppService is deployed.